jibrel/Nevernote/docs/debugging_logs.md

 Mar.
 20:
 - Error with updating the note before rendering the new note
 - Had to set a default state for currentNote in the container because was rendering asyncronously before fetching all notes from database

+Mar 21:
+- Buttons were disappearing when I clicked them
+- Inspected in dev tools, had a strange class name
+- Adding "active-button" to current class name, which specified icon type, so non-existent icon class

+- Passing a function, onToggle, down to different components, from note detail component to inline/block style controls, to style button
+- Had already handled e, was returning a function that took e but really it needed to just be called with the style type (a string)